Joseph Fürst

 Joseph Fürst (13 February 1916 – 29 November 2005) was an Austrian-born international film and television actor known for his English language roles in Britain and Australia, after first appearing on the Canadian stage.

 Career

+In the 1950s, Fürst acted and directed on the Canadian stage.
+At the Crest Theatre, he appeared in The Gift of the Serpent and directed The Fourposter and Misery Me in 1955 and 1956.

 Fürst was regularly featured in UK television drama series of the 1960s and early 1970s with appearances in The Saint, The Champions, Doomwatch, The Persuaders!, and as the mad (and well remembered) Professor Zaroff in the Doctor Who story The Underwater Menace.
 Many people believe his accent in this role to have been put on; this is incorrect, it was in fact his real accent.
 He also played the role of Schneider in the Armchair Theatre play "A Magnum for Schneider", which launched Edward Woodward as the character of Callan.
 (The play led to the highly regarded Callan TV series.)

 Fürst's notable film appearances included 55 Days at Peking (1963), The Brides of Fu Manchu (1966), the James Bond movie Diamonds Are Forever (1971) as Dr Metz, and Inn of the Damned (1975).